flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 Our version control approach maintains the following guidelines:

 - Commit messages should be short and to the point.
-The [Angular commit message convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format){target=new} is often used and recommended but not enforced at the moment
+The [Angular commit message convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format){target=new} is often used and recommended but not enforced at the moment.
 - Merge commits are discouraged in commit histories and disallowed when merging pull requests
 - Squash commits are exclusively used for pull request merges
 - One approving review from a maintainer is required to merge a pull request